 Few people know Aussie beer like renowned writer and brewer Willie Simpson, so when he calls a venue “the best beer bar in the land” it’s time to pay attention.
-Since opening early in 2008, The Local Taphouse in St Kilda has been tearing through 200 different beers a year on its 20 taps and fighting the craft beer cause in an area of Melbourne that has seen its pubs slowly disappear from the landscape.
+Since opening early in 2008, The Local Taphouse in St Kilda has been tearing through up to 400 different beers a year on its 20 taps and fighting the craft beer cause in an area of Melbourne that had seen its pubs slowly disappear from the landscape.

-More recently, additional spaces have been opened, including extra rooftop spots and a dining / function room that comes complete with a bocce court.
-Not only that, one of the SpecTAPulars that debuted at the venue – the Great Australian Beer SpecTAPular – has morphed into the epic Great Australasian Beer SpecTAPular (GABS) that closes out Good Beer Week at the Royal Exhibition Building each May and now hits the road for Sydney and Auckland too.
+Over time, additional spaces have been opened, including extra rooftop spots and a dining / function room that comes complete with a bocce court.
+Not only that, one of the SpecTAPulars that debuted at the venue – the Great Australian Beer SpecTAPular – has morphed into the epic Great Australasian Beer SpecTAPular (GABS) that closes out Good Beer Week at the Royal Exhibition Building each May and now hits the road for Sydney, Brisbane and Auckland too.

 The owners and one of their longest-serving team members, Justin Joiner, launched the Stomping Ground Brewing Company complete with Beer Hall in Collingwood and have been busy expanding the number of Stomping Ground brewpubs since, including one at Melbourne Airport – a first for Australia.

 Add in the country's longest-running comedy night, an epic lineup of events every Good Beer Week and you've got a trailblazer that hit the ground running and has never slowed down.